youngGriff/nickname-generator/readme.md

 # Nickname Generator

 Automatic nickname generator tool.
 We will automatically create a nickname in seconds.
+This app could be useful for people who prefer to not input personal data during registration.
 [Demo](https://nickname-generator.herokuapp.com/)
 # Tech stack
  - HTML